-Ruth is the author or co-author of fifteen cookbooks.
+Ruth is the author or co-author of sixteen cookbooks.
 Her first cookbook, DON’T TELL ‘EM IT’S GOOD FOR ‘EM (ISBN: 0812910990, Times Books,1984), written with Nancy Baggett and Gloria Kaufer Greene, was a Tastemaker Award finalist in the Nutrition category.
 Her best-selling cookbook, THE DIABETES SNACK MUNCH NIBBLE NOSH BOOK, 3RD EDITION (ISBN: 1580402615, American Diabetes Association, 2006) won the Bronze Award of the National Health Information Resource Center for 1999.
 FABULOUS LO-CARB CUISINE(ISBN: 0970629303, Light Street Press, 2001) was a finalist for the Excellence in Independent Publishing Award of the Mid Atlantic Publishers Association in 2001.

 Ruth admits that her first culinary adventure was a spectacular failure.
 At the age of three, she made a cake out of modeling clay and talked a friend into sharing it with her, even though it tasted awful.
 They were both sick for a week.

 The early misadventure failed to dampen her culinary enthusiasm.
 By the age of eight she had mastered the skill of doctoring canned soup with herbs and spices.
 Then she got serious in the kitchen when her mother went to graduate school, and she was given the assignment of getting the family’s dinner on the table several nights a week.

 When she married, she dazzled her new husband by making 40 different main dishes before repeating herself.
 The only failure was deviled crab.
 Because she had no cayenne pepper, she tried to compensate by using double the amount of black pepper.
 Her husband ate it anyway.